 Kids are natural learners – I remember my daughter memorizing complex dinosaur names at the age of 3, not because one of us made her do it but because she was genuinely interested in them.
 The same thing happened with our son at the age of 5 when he discovered a passion for the solar system.
 At age 7 he got into a debate with a staffer at the Sydney Observatory about planet classification.
 He knew his stuff well enough to have this conversation with an adult not because I quizzed him but because he wanted to understand it.

-Very often, it is well-meaning adults – parents, educators, who get in the way of kids’ learning processes by telling them what they should know, when they should know it & how they should prove it.
-In fact, this education method ends up squelching true learning.
+Very often, it is well-meaning adults – parents, educators, who get in the way of kids’ learning processes by telling them what they should know, when they should know it and how they should prove it.
+In fact, this education method ends up squelching true learning acquisition and retainment.

 At the same time, unschooling doesn’t mean one never uses more traditional methods of learning, such as going to classes, reading text books or studying something complex.
 What it does mean is that this doesn’t have to be the only method of learning – in fact, it probably is only necessary for sophisticated material or specialized skill sets.
-My kids have learned some pretty amazing stuff from rather unexpected sources – & that is the beauty of unschooling – that learning opportunities are everywhere & that the love of learning can be life-long.
+My kids have learned some pretty amazing and complicated stuff from rather unexpected sources – and that is the beauty of unschooling: that learning opportunities are everywhere and that the love of learning can be life-long.

-So where does the “Radical” part come in?
+So where does the “radical” part come in?
 Radical Unschooling means moving past the “schooling” aspect entirely.
-It’s not just about how we home school but how we as a family live together, grow together & make our way in the world together.
+It’s not just about how we homeschool but how we as a family live together, grow together, and make our way in the world together.
 It’s about being fully engaged in your children’s lives.
-It’s about helping them explore the world around them – not because they might “learn something” but because it makes life so much better.
-It’s about honoring & trusting their abilities & passions, knowing that these will lead to a richer life.
+It’s about helping them explore the world around them, not because they might “learn something”, but because it makes life so much nicer.
+It’s about honoring and trusting their abilities and passions, knowing that these will lead to a richer, happier life.

-For our family, there is no distinction between unschooling and radical unschooling – the trust & respect we have for their ability to learn continues into all aspects of their lives.
-They are the authors of their life story – we are the guides that keep them safe & point out all of the cool stuff along the way.
+For our family, there is no distinction between unschooling and radical unschooling – the trust and respect we have for their ability to learn continues into all aspects of their lives.
+They are the authors of their life story – we are the guides that keep them safe and point out all of the cool stuff along the way.

 How Long Have We Been Radical Unschoolers?

-Interestingly, we were always living the radical unschooling principles with our children – we called ourselves “attachment parents” when they were littles because it was the label that most closely described what we did.
-We didn’t know that homeschooling could legally be done as radical unschoolers until sheer frustration led us to it.
-Earlier that year, we experienced our “last straw” moment.
-We were planning our trip to Australia in April & wanted to get the kids’ classwork so they could complete it while away.
+Interestingly, we were already living the radical unschooling principles with our children, we just didn’t know it.
+We called ourselves “attachment parents” when they were littles because it was the parenting style we knew about that most closely described what we did.
+We didn’t know that homeschooling could legally be done as unschoolers until sheer frustration led us to it.
+In 2004, we experienced our “last straw” moment.
+We were planning our trip to Australia in April and wanted to get the kids’ class work ahead of time so that they could complete it while we were away.
 That was against school policy.
-Then we offered to come in after the trip to do a Show-&-Tell about everywhere we were going to be exploring while in Australia.
+Then, we offered to come in after the trip to do a Show-&-Tell about everywhere we were going to be exploring while in Australia and all of the things we experienced.
 Unfortunately, they couldn’t allow it because there was no time in the curriculum to include it.
 How sad, we thought, that a unique opportunity presented itself but there was “no time” for it.
-As I mentioned above, we were already interested in homeschooling the kids & when I read about Radical Unschooling I was flabbergasted.
-Here was an educational & parenting philosophy that made sense!
+As I mentioned above, we were already interested in homeschooling the kids and when I read about radical unschooling I was flabbergasted.
+Here was an educational and parenting philosophy that made sense!
 And we could do it legally as homeschoolers.
 Oh, what a joy it was when we discovered we could do this!

 When Did We Start Blogging?

-In the spring of 2010, our family was approached to be profiled as Radical Unschoolers by the Good Morning America show.
-We spent weeks talking with various producers, explaining our philosophy, what our kids’ interests are, our travels, etc. When taping day arrived, we spent hours with the crew & Juju Chang, sharing our lives with them.
-They asked us to stage certain things such as sitting in front of the TV together, hanging out in the kitchen, looking at our seedlings & touring the interior of our motorhome.
-In the end, though, they chose to ask questions from a “school point-of-view” – questions that don’t really apply to our lives because they don’t involve school.
-They edited out our explanations, sticking with sound-bites that were unclear or made us sound ridiculous.
-We were very disappointed when we saw the final segment on TV that Monday morning.
+Then, in the spring of 2010, our family was approached to be profiled as radical unschoolers by the Good Morning, America show.
+We spent weeks talking with various producers, explaining, repeatedly, our parenting and educational philosophy and how and why it worked, what our kids’ specific interests were, all about our travels, etc. When taping day arrived, we spent hours with the crew & Juju Chang, sharing our lives with them.
+They asked us to stage certain things such as sitting in front of the TV together, hanging out in the kitchen, looking at our seedlings, and touring the interior of our motorhome.
+In the end, though, she chose to ask questions from a “school point-of-view” – questions that don’t really apply to our lives because they don’t involve school.
+She went away from how we had been talking prior to filming to asking the basic questions all over again, which can feel weird and confusing for the interviewee – “Didn’t we already go over that?”… especially when you know the camera is rolling and you feel like you can’t just stop and think for a moment.
+Her method was to throw us off, and to some extent it worked.
+Also, they edited out our explanations, sticking with sound-bites that were unclear, out of context, or made us sound ridiculous.
+We were very disappointed when we saw the final segment on TV when it aired.

-Fortunately, our friends in the RU world know how to rally!
-They signed onto the ABC message board &, with extreme clarity & intelligence, countered the horrible comments people were leaving there.
-A few hours later, Juju called us & asked if we would be willing to fly to NYC & appear on the next day’s show so that we could address some of the misconceptions about us.
-Hesitantly, we agreed.
-And we’re so glad we did.
+Fortunately, our friends in the unschooling world know how to rally!
+They signed onto the ABC message board and, with wonderful clarity and intelligence, countered the horrible comments people were leaving there.
+A few hours later, Juju called us and asked if we would be willing to fly to NYC and appear on the next day’s show so that we could address some of the misconceptions about us.
+Hesitantly, we agreed, and we’re so glad we did.
 George Stephanopoulos apologized to us at the beginning of the segment.
 We clarified many of the points that were lost in the original segment.
-When the interview was over, Robin Roberts began to ask many more questions.
-She told us that now that she had seen us in person, she felt she understood radical unschooling better & didn’t feel as negatively towards it.
+When the interview was over, off-camera Robin Roberts began to ask us many more questions.
+She told us that, now that she had seen us in person, she felt she understood radical unschooling better and didn’t feel as negatively towards it.
 Huzzah!
 We so appreciated her saying that to us!

-Later that day we were contacted by the Joy Behar Show & ended up taping an interview with her at CNN Studios before flying back home.
-She asked questions that, although still from a school point of view, built upon what we actually said & she was respectful the entire time.
+Later that day we were contacted by the Joy Behar Show and agreed to taping an interview with her at CNN Studios before flying back home.
+She asked questions that, although still from a school point of view, built upon what we actually said to her, and she was respectful towards us the entire time.
 Again, a big step in the right direction.

 These TV appearances led to several radio interviews around the country.
-Always our goal was to demonstrate that radical unschooling is a very logical approach to parenting & education.
-Following all of this media attention, we were asked to talk about Radical Unschooling as speakers at the Life is Good Conference & in a circle chat at ARGH.
+Always our goal was to demonstrate that radical unschooling is a very logical approach to parenting and education.
+Following all of this media attention, we were asked to talk about radical unschooling as speakers at the Life is Good Unschooling Conference and in a circle chat at ARGH (the Autodidact Regional Gathering of Homeschoolers, in TN).
 Buoyed by these opportunities, we decided to create a bigger, more improved blog.
-We want people to understand why we chose Radical Unschooling.
-We want to be able to discuss all of the many aspects that make up this way of life.
-Having a blog, as well as our Facebook page Living the Unschooling Life, gives us the opportunity to connect, discuss & share our radical unschooling lives with others who want to do the same.
+We want people to understand why we chose radical unschooling.
+We want to be able to discuss all of the many aspects that make this way of life work, for us and for our children.
+Having a blog, as well as our Facebook page Living the Unschooling Life, gives us the opportunity to connect, discuss, and share our radical unschooling lives with others who want to do the same.